 As a load retailer, you'll earn commissions of around 3% to 13% per transaction.
 It may not be a lot, but it’s a good business to start in the Philippines if you’re not ready to quit your full-time job or if you already have an established home-based business.

 5. Baking Business

 Do you have a sweet tooth and a love for pastries?
 You can turn this passion into a profitable business in the Philippines.
 If you enjoy baking, start selling your best-tasting baked goodies.
 Assuming you already have the equipment, you can open shop for only ₱3,000 to ₱5,000.
 This capital can go as high as ₱50,000 if you still need to invest in baking equipment.

 You can offer cupcakes, pandesal, cakes, and other pastry delights.
 You can also accept custom orders for various celebrations.
 Don’t forget to set up a Facebook or Instagram page to advertise your business online.

 6. Online Tutoring

 Do you love kids and enjoy studying?
 Why not start an online tutoring service?
 If you already have a laptop and a trusty internet connection, you can give this business idea a go.
-A budget of PHP 2,000 is all you need to start your online tutoring business.
+All you need is a budget of ₱2,000 to start your online tutoring business.